erjieyong/Data_Science_Projects/Action_Recognition/README.md

 <img src="MAE.webp" width=700/> <br>
 <i>Figure 1: Illustration of Masked Autoencoder. [source](https://medium.com/the-last-neural-cell/08-summary-masked-autoencoder-is-all-you-need-for-any-modality-3ced90dd0a26)</i>

-# Fall Detection
-## Business Requirements
-We have identified the following requirements
-- Pre-trained on dataset with human poses
-- Model should be fast and works on video

-## Model Evaluation
-While there are other pose estimation models out there, the most popular being ViTPose, it's hugging face showcase proved discouraging as it took more than 10 minutes to run one of its default video.
-In the end, YOLOv7-Pose was chosen because of the popularity within the community and my familiarity with the model.

 # Deployment
 To reduce deployment time, we rely on a pre-trained model from VideoMAE that is available on HuggingFace.
 This saves us alot of time as we do not have to train again and huggingface greatly simplifies the preprocessing and inference steps.